solyarisoftware/prompter.vim/README.md

 - Enabling lines soft wrap

   I usually work with a full-screen vim setting.
-That helps mme to maximize my attention.
+That helps me to maximize my attention.
-  Nevertheless having very long lines (after a `PrompterGenerate`) doen't help the reading.
+  Nevertheless having very long lines (after a `PrompterGenerate`) doesn't help the reading.
   Unfortunately, in vim is not easy to configure a fixed column width soft wrap.
   See [discussion](https://vi.stackexchange.com/questions/43028/how-to-soft-wrap-text-at-column-number-lower-than-window-width).
-  You can set set soft warp with follwing command:
+  You can set set soft warp with following command:
   ```viml
   set wrap linebreak nolist
   ```